ardyuda/FB-AutoLike/README.md

 # - Auto Liking other people's post in facebook for several minutes
 # - Tested on Windows 10 Pro
 #
-# How to Use:
+# How to Install and Use:
-# - Make sure your screen resolution is 1920x1080 and 100% size of text, apps, etc
+# - Make sure your screen resolution is 1920x1080 and 100% size of text, apps, etc.
+# - Make sure you have installed git (if you haven't, visit https://git-scm.com/download).
+Then clone this repository ($git clone https://github.com/ardyuda/FB-AutoLike).
+# - Go to 'FB-AutoLike' folder ($cd FB-AutoLike).
-# - Run 'bot.py' file in command prompt ($python bot.py)
+# - Run 'bot.py' file in command prompt ($python bot.py).
-# - There will be a window appear
+# - There will be a window appear.
 # - Fill (You can also use float) in how long the bot is running on entry box, then click OK.
 # - Fill the login field, then click Login.
-# - Wait until the program stops
+# - Congrats.
+It's work now.
 #
 # Modules Used:
 # - tkinter ($pip install tkinter)